Charlotte Williams Research

 • Congratulations Dr Nattawut (Peck) Yuntawattana on completing his PhD viva, September 2020

-• Congratulation to Peck on a successful DPhil viva for this thesis.
+• Congratulations to Peck on a successful DPhil viva for this thesis.
 With thanks to the Royal Thai Government Scholarship which supported his studies in Oxford.
 We wish him all the best on his immediate return to Thailand and for his subsequent postdoctoral studies in the USA.

 • Congratulations PhD student Gloria Rosetto for receiving the Student Union Award "Sustainable Advocate"